Hiscox-lab/AioMinor/README.md

 ### 3_Syn_NonSyn_filter_aa**

-*_AA_all_AA_filtered.txt file in this folder prvides the details of minor and major amino acids at each amino acid site after filtration in 2_Syn_NonSyn_filter. *_AA_all_condon_filtered.txt file in this folder prvides the details of minor and major condons at each amino acid site after filtration in 2_Syn_NonSyn_filter. *_minor_change_filtered.txt file in this folder prvides frequency of synonymous and non-synonymous substitution compared to the consensus genome after filtration.
+*_AA_all_AA_filtered.txt file in this folder prvides the details of minor and major amino acids at each amino acid site after filtration in 2_Syn_NonSyn_filter. *_AA_all_condon_filtered.txt file in this folder prvides the details of minor and major condons at each amino acid site after filtration in 2_Syn_NonSyn_filter. *_minor_change_filtered.txt file in this folder prvides minor frequency of synonymous and non-synonymous substitution compared to the consensus genome after filtration.

 ### alignment/alignment.support_oem**
 consensus.txt file in this folder prvides consensus genome sequences.